rtokun/ci_cd_lecture_2/main.md

 1. On each commit and push to the repository, new release build will be created.
 2. Tests will run.
-3. If all tests are passing the created APK will be uploaded to Firebase Distribution system.
+3. If all steps in the pipeline (including tests) are passing the created APK will be uploaded to Firebase Distribution system.
-4. All users in `testers` will be notified via email about new app update and will be able to install it.
+4. All users in `testers` group will be notified via email about new app update and will be able to install it.

 ### Great success!